OmaymaS/onceupondata/content/post/2019-07-03-dashboards-dilemma.md

 Some people have valid arguments like **"The purpose of a data science team is to serve the organization according to its data-related needs"**.

 In principle, it is true that any team should bring value to the organization **within its scope**.
 And it highly depends on what's communicated during the hiring process.
 When people get hired they come with certain expectations for the role.
-Many data scientists think about end-to-end analysis or projects where reporting is just a part of their work in the whole cycle.
-They'd gladly create a dashboard if it is the best way to communicate their work, certain metrics related to a new algorithm or results of an experiment.
+Many data scientists think about end-to-end analyses or projects where reporting is just a part of their work in the whole cycle.
+They'd gladly create a dashboard if it was the best way to communicate their work, certain metrics related to a new algorithm or results of an experiment.
 But once reporting starts to dominate their work for weeks or months with all the related tasks, some might get frustrated.
 It is as if you gave them DevOps work or Front-End tasks, you cannot expect them to do this **just to serve the organization**.

 ### So what can we do about this?